Multiple glass transitions and higher order replica symmetry breaking of binary mixtures: Summary and conclusions

-In summary, we developed a new formalism of the RLT for binary mixtures of large and small spheres based on the 2RSB ansatz.
-We determined the glass phase diagram for a hardsphere-like fluid in infinite dimension.
-The theory predicts that when the size ratio $R$ is larger than a critical value, $R_c$, the hierarchical energy landscape emerges and the decoupling of the glass transition of large and small particles takes place.
-As a consequence, three distinct glass phases, the 1RSB(1), 1RSB(2), and the 2RSB phases, arise.
-The 1RSB(2) is the ``single'' glass phase in which only large particles are frozen.
-The 1RSB(1) and 2RSB phases are ``double'' glass phases in which both large and small particles are frozen.
-It should be addressed that the 1RSB(1) and 2RSB are distinct phases with qualitative and topographical differences in their free energy landscapes.
+It should be addressed that the 1RSB and 2RSB double glasses are distinct phases with qualitative and topographical differences in their free energy landscapes.
 The energy landscape in the 2RSB phase has the two-step hierarchical structure where the two levels correspond to the configurations of large and small particles, respectively.
 It is desirable to design experimental setup or simulation method which allows to delineate the difference of the two phases.
-We suspect a mechanical response or nonlinear rheology measurement to be one of ideal candidates~\cite{shikata2001,pham2006,koumakis2011,yoshino2014}.
-For example, an anomalous two-step yielding in colloidal binary mixtures has been reported~\cite{sentjabrskaja2013}, which may be a reflection of complex an hierarchical energy landscape.
+We suspect that a mechanical response or nonlinear rheology measurement would be one of ideal candidates~\cite{shikata2001,pham2006,koumakis2011,yoshino2014}.
+For example, an anomalous two-step yielding in colloidal binary mixtures has been reported~\cite{sentjabrskaja2013}, which may be a reflection of complex and hierarchical energy landscape.
 Note that in a recent simulation study of hard-spheres near the jamming transition, two glass phases characterized by different status of the replica symmetry breaking are indeed separated well by rheological measurement~\cite{Jin2017}.
-The shape of the phase diagram predicted by our theory is qualitatively consistent with experiment and numerical results~\cite{imhof1995PRL,imhof1995,moreno2006,moreno2006jcp,hendricks2015}; the ``single'' glass phase is located at high density and small $x$ region while the ``double'' glass phase is at high density and large $x$ region.
+The shape of the phase diagram predicted by our theory is qualitatively consistent with experiment and numerical results~\cite{imhof1995PRL,imhof1995,moreno2006,moreno2006jcp,hendricks2015}; the single glass phase is located at high density and small $x$ region while the double glass phase is at high density and large $x$ region.
 For more quantitative comparison, it is necessary to extend our theory to finite dimensions.
-The relationship of our theory with the MCT, on the other hand, remains somewhat elusive.
-The MCT is the the dynamic counterpart of the mean-field theory of the 1RSB glass transition.
-However our theory shows that the description of the single and double glass phases at smaller $x$ requires the 2RSB ansatz.
-This means that the nature of the decoupling predicted by the MCT is essentially different from those of thermodynamic theory.
-It should be interesting to extend the MCT to include the 2RSB ansatz.
-We also believe that our higher order replica symmetric breaking picture is not restricted to binary mixtures of disparate size ratios, but can be adapted for other decoupling phenomena of the glass transitions, {\it e.g.}, the decoupling of translational and rotational motions in anisotropic particles.
-These are left for the future work.